jalexcole/worldwindjs/docs/index.md

 # Overview
+___Note: WorldWindJS is not the official Web WorldWind library from NASA___

-[__WorldWindJS__](https://github.com/emxsys/worldwindjs) is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA and ESA.
+[__WorldWindJS__](https://github.com/emxsys/worldwindjs) is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA (with contributions from ESA).
 This fork provides a release channel for builds based on the latest fixes and features from the WebWorldWind develop branch integrated with several enhancements from the WorldWind community.